-The overall purpose of this research project is to respond to the following three questions:
+The overall purpose of this research project is to give an answer to the following three questions:

-- 1. What value do Health Links add to the health care system? - 2.
-What are Health Links doing to integrate and improve care for high-needs patients? - 3.
-What is the intended outcome of any new mechanisms and/or partnerships which have integrated care?
+- What value do Health Links add to the health care system? - What are Health Links doing to integrate and improve care for high needs patients? - What is the intended outcome of any new mechanisms and partnerships in place to integrate care?